The Worst Jobs You Could Have in WW1

 These are the worst jobs you could have in World War 1.

-The WORST Jobs of WW1 by BE AMAZED
+The Most HORRIFYING Jobs of World War 1 by BE AMAZED

 Whether it’s those awful early morning alarms, that painfully slow commute, or that painstaking water cooler chat you’ve got to have with your boss, you may think you’ve got the toughest job in the world.
 But as bad as your job may be, it doesn’t even come close to some of the gut-wrenching occupations that soldiers took up back in World War One.
 From going into battle with nothing more than a bicycle, to catching rats with their bare hands, here are some of the worst jobs you could be assigned in World War One.